 I don't shy away from paying high prices for premium gear.
 I buy expensive rods, expensive reels, high end apparel and the like.
 I do this to a fault, more often than not, doing so in a financially irresponsible manner.
 It's an addiction.
 I love gear, and when I perceive that gear to be of exceptional quality or perhaps just otherwise "nice", I don't mind paying a high price to own it.
-However, when I find myself paying high prices for something that seems to have absolutely no justification whatsoever for its high price, it drives me crazy.
+However, when I find myself paying large sums for something that seems to have absolutely no justification whatsoever for its lofty price, it drives me crazy.
 This has always been the case with boot studs.
 You pay a ridiculous price for a fraction of the number of studs you actually need on your boots, knowing the whole time that you just got raked over the coals.
 With the alternative being a miserable, or potentially dangerous, day of slipping and stumbling all over the river, you pipe down and pay.

 Most of the major fly fishing gear companies are guilty on this one.
 The typical boot stud setup offers 20 studs/screws at a price around $25-30.
 That's as high as $1.50 per piece for a screw.
 You tell yourself that it's okay, because these are fancy screws, but you know better.
 I've known for some time that there must have been an alternative to these overpriced solutions, but lazy searches for bargain varieties revealed nothing.